khanhtc1202/fromnoobstogeeks/source/_posts/compile-c-source.md

 After hard coding your program hour by hour (sometime, it come year by year :) ), one of the most uncomfortable time is compile it into executable file.
 As usually, we are going to compile a program by the most hard way to do it, just because it will make us knows that in some case, `gcc` is really a hero :))

-The post content about compiling an C program by manual way.
+The post's content is about compiling an C program by manual way.
 In that program, we use an external lib, defined by yourself.

 ## Using static libraries